wangfeishsh/baocy/apache-kafka.md

 Let's first dive into the high-level abstraction Kafka provides—the topic.

 A topic is a category or feed name to which messages are published.
-For each topic, the Kafka cluster maintains a partitioned log that looks like this:
+For each topic, the Kafka cluster maintains a partitioned log that looks like this:\( anatomy : 解剖，分解，分析; （详细的） 剖析 \)

 ![](http://kafka.apache.org/images/log_anatomy.png)